chloneda/vim-cheatsheet/resources/README_EN.md

 %                   # Matching bracket movement, including (), {}, [].
 Combining the following two commands is quite powerful for programmers (premise: you need to move the cursor to the parentheses first)
 *                   # Search down the word under the cursor
 #                   # Search forward for the word under the cursor
-f<char>             # Search backward for the first character of the current line as <char>, 2fv can find the second character of v
+f{char}             # Search backward for the first character of the current line as {char}, 2fv can find the second character of v
-F<char>             # Search forward for the first character in the current line that is <char>
+F{char}             # Search forward for the first character in the current line that is {char}
-t<char>             # Search backward before the first character in the current line that is <char>
+t{char}             # Search backward before the first character in the current line that is {char}
-T<char>             # Search forward before the first character in the current line that is <char>
+T{char}             # Search forward before the first character in the current line that is {char}
 ;                   # Repeat the last character search command (f/t command)
 ,                   # Reverse the direction to find the last character search command (f/t command)
 tx                  # Search the current line before the specified string